mkitchin/geo-convo-server/README.md

 ```

 # Geospatial Bucketing
-In an effort to collate Tweets to/from from approximate locations I used the Natural Earth Populated Places dataset and qGIS to generate the following Voronoi (Thiessen) polygons:
+In an effort to collate Tweets to/from approximate locations I used the Natural Earth Populated Places dataset and qGIS to generate the following Voronoi (Thiessen) polygons:
 ![alt text](doc/location-polygons-1.png "Mapbox account setup #1")

 This represents ~2000 cities from the original dataset, selected by `SCALERANK` and `RANK_MIN` (population) values.

-The `LocationsService` in the software matches Tweet locations against these polygons, then groups matched Tweets at the latitude/logitude of the related city.
+The `LocationsService` in the software matches Tweet locations against these polygons, then groups matched Tweets at the latitude/longitude of the related city.

 These polygons are stored in a shapefile referenced in the `application.yml` file and may be modified to provide differently-distributed circles and link endpoints.